karatelabs/karate/karate-core/README.md

 For more advanced options such as for Docker, CI, headless, cloud-environments or custom needs, see [`configure driverTarget`](#configure-drivertarget).

 ## `configure driverTarget`
-The above options are fine for testing on "localhost" and when not in `headless` mode.
+The [`configure driver`](#configure-driver) options are fine for testing on "`localhost`" and when not in `headless` mode.
 But when the time comes for running your web-UI automation tests on a continuous integration server, things get interesting.
 To support all the various options such as Docker, headless Chrome, cloud-providers etc., Karate introduces the concept of a pluggable "target" where you just have to implement three methods:

 ```java
 public interface Target {